WorthwhileGames/AIR-DD1-AS3/README.md

 began in 1980 when I was 12.
 My first language was Applesoft BASIC.
 After proving my dedication to coding on a Radio Shack Pocket Computer 1, my dad got us an Apple IIe.
 I made some elaborate programs, but now that I see what Richard Garriott produced (vi paper tape rolls!)
 I have a new appreciation for him.
-BTW: My boxed copy of Exodus Ultima IV is still in great shape and includes the cloth map.
+BTW: My boxed copy of Exodus Ultima III is still in great shape and includes the cloth map.
 And I still have the Mockingboard.